Have fun learning to be a better cook!

 After you remove the turkey from the brine, pat it dry and place it in a pan to hold it while it gets skewered.
 (I hooked up the skewer to the rotisserie motor ahead of time, and used a magic marker to indicate where the heater was, so I could position the turkey later.)
 Put one set of the tines on the bar, and tighten the thumbscrew with a pair of pliers.
 Finger tight doesn't hack it; I learned this the hard way when a couple of chickens got loose on the rotisserie, and it was hard to get things back under control with everything hot!

-On the right is a photo of the turkey ready to go into the BBQ.
+Above is a photo of the turkey ready to go into the BBQ.
 One string goes around the back, loops around each wing, and takes another turn around the wing tip.
 Then it's tied above the breast.

 The second string is necessary to keep the first one from slipping off the front of the bird.
 Make a loop around the legs and tie it to the first string as shown in the photo.